 Hydrologic Partitioning of Treated Runoff

-Based on research conducted in North Carolina and in New Zealand (where the climate is very similar to North Carolina), a green roof designed in accordance with the MDC will bring about 60 percent ET&I and 40 percent effluent.
+Based on research conducted in North Carolina and in New Zealand (where the climate is very similar to North Carolina), a green roof designed in accordance with the MDC will divide the Treated Runoff into about 60 percent ET&I and 40 percent effluent, as shown in Table D-7.
 Figure D-12 below shows runoff fates for a 100% sized green roof.